gnychis/coexisyst-orgsolver/README.md

              .../capture3.dat
              .../map.txt

-The _**map.dat**_ file specifies all of the meta-data known about radios.
+The _**map.txt**_ file specifies all of the meta-data known about radios.
 For example, the possible set of frequencies for each local radio.
 The data format for the file is multi-line, where each line defines a radio:

     <radioID> <protoID> <radioName> <netID> <bandwidth> {<frequencies>}